HacKanCuBa/blake2signer/docs/docs/comparison.md

 !!! abstract "Main differences"
     * *django* uses *sha-256* by default as hashing backend, this package uses *blake2b*.
-    * *django* creates deterministic signatures by default, this package doesn't.
+    * *django* creates deterministic signatures by default, this package doesn't, [but can](examples.md#generating-deterministic-signatures).
     * *django* appends signature (and timestamp) to data, this package prepends it.
     * *django* uses the character `:` as separator by default, this package uses `.`.

 ### Serializing interface

 For serializing and signing objects, *Django* provides two functions: `dumps` and `loads`.
-This package provides similar capabilities in a single class: `Blake2SerializerSigner`.
+This package provides similar capabilities in a single class: [`Blake2SerializerSigner`](signers.md#blake2signer.signers.Blake2SerializerSigner).
 The interfaces are similar and can be used as drop-in replacements.

 === "Django"